nhsuk/manage-vaccinations-in-schools/adr/00008-infrastructure-management.md

 module (https://github.com/NHSDigital/terraform-aws-backup/) which according to the Red Lines document must be used for backups.
 It's not possible to integrate a Terraform module with AWS Copilot.

-#### End of life semi-officially announced
+#### Uncertain future of AWS Copilot

 Despite no official announcement, AWS Copilot seems not to be maintained anymore.
 The last release happened 8 months ago in June 2024.
 Before that, releases occurred roughly monthly.
 According to https://github.com/aws/copilot-cli/issues/5987, there was already an official announcement for end of support which got removed again.

-For these reason we are looking for a tool to replace AWS Copilot.
+For this reason we would in any case want to replace AWS Copilot as the infrastructure management tool.
-Terraform is a logical choice as it allows to use the NHS Terraform modules easily.
-Furthermore, it is widely used and has a large community.

 ## Decision

 We will use Terraform to manage our infrastructure.
+This is based on
+* Terraform is a logical choice as it allows to use the NHS Terraform modules easily.
+* Terraform widely used and has a large community.
+* AWS Copilot future is uncertain

 ## Consequences